rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 # **Conclusion**
-I learned A TON for this project.
-I was surprised at how easy it is to scrape data from html tables thanks to ```rvest``` and how to use ```purrr```, but I think I need a lot more practice with the latter to fully understand what's going on.
-Dealing with the regular expressions to get the country names into another column really, really drove me mad, and I wanted to give up at some points.
+I learned a lot during this project.
+I was surprised at how easy it is to scrape data from tables thanks to ```rvest``` and how to use ```purrr```, but I think I need a lot more practice with the latter to fully understand what's going on.
+Dealing with the regular expressions to get the country names into another column really drove me mad and I wanted to give up at some points.
 But in the end it worked out.

-The data on complaints made to the Human Rights Committee is quite interesting, and I think some of these findings warrant more research.
+The data on complaints is quite interesting, and I think some of these findings warrant more research.
 Why does there appear to be an inverse relationship between _inadmissible_ and _violation_ rulings starting in 2007?
 What explanins some of the peaks and declines in cases against certain countries?
 Is there a relationship between certain rulings and countries before the HRC?
 The HRC itself is made up of 14 members who serve for terms of four years.
 Could the membership of the HRC influence the rulings on cases?

 _Photo: "Human Right Council - 32nd Session," UN Photo / Jean-Marc Ferré  (CC BY-NC-ND 2.0)._